Updated May 2026

 It’s because of the composition of polystyrene or styrofoam, a type of packaging that provides a good substance designed to surround, cover, protect, and insulate a valuable item when being delivered from any damage.

-This could be from a smart TV, or Sound System, to kitchenware like a cooker, fridge freezer, washing machine to kettle, or cookware!
+This could be from a smart TV, or a sound system, to kitchenware like a cooker, fridge freezer, washing machine to kettle, or cookware!

 HOW DO YOU DISPOSE OF IT?